martin-lizner/trezor-ssh-agent/README.md

 This will bring down the `.proto` files referenced in the submodules and allow you to select which tagged commit to use when generating the protobuf files.
 See the "Updating protobuf files" section later.

-MultiBit Hardware does not maintain `.proto` files other than for our emulator.
-Periodically we will update the protobuf files through the following process (assuming an update to the Trezor protobuf):
+MultiBit Hardware does not maintain `.proto` files.
+Periodically we will update the protobuf files through the following process
+(based on an update to the Trezor protobuf):
 ```
 $ cd trezor/src/main/trezor-common
 $ git checkout master